ziem/android-architecture-resources/README.md

 * [Avengers](https://github.com/saulmm/Avengers) - This project aims to work as a demo project and reference using the common frameworks and tools used in production enviroments.
 * [bookdash-android-app](https://github.com/bookdash/bookdash-android-app) - Book Dash is an Android App for the NPO where you can download books in different languages for free.
 * [clean-architecture](https://github.com/andbed/clean-architecture) - An example of the application built around clean architecture principles as defined.
 Uncle Bob.
+* [Clean-Architecture-Android](https://github.com/erikcaffrey/Clean-Architecture-Android) - Example Android Clean Architecture used to explain how to use this architecture (rules) in our android applications.
 * [Clean-Contacts](https://github.com/PaNaVTEC/Clean-Contacts) - Clean implementation on Android.
 * [CleanArchitecture](https://github.com/patrykpoborca/CleanArchitecture).
 * [cleancodeapp](https://github.com/unsign3d/cleancodeapp)